Chapter 13:

 “Government…sort of.”

-“…I’m going to say ‘no’.”
+“…I’m going to say ‘no’, then.”
 Even with the chance of her escaping the mundanity of life fading away, Katie’s instincts won out.
-As she prepared to walk, a thought popped into her head.
+A thought stopped her walking away, however.
 “You know about us, right?
 You know…” Katie gestured with her hand, confusing the man for a second. “…Don’t make me say it out loud.”

 “…” Frozen with indecision, Katie returned to her seat, still eyeing the man carefully until…